subarna007/SalaryPrediction/README.md

-#Salary Predictiojn using Regression Model based on years of experience !
+#Salary Prediction using Regression Model based on years of experience !